 District Court Problem-Solving Court Programs with approved Budget Requests are required to maintain program records and data on the State of Maryland Automated Record Tracking (SMART) system.
-All statistical reports must be submitted electronically to the OPSC via the grants management system by the due dates outlined unless directed otherwise.
+All statistical reports must be submitted electronically to the OPSC by the due dates outlined unless directed otherwise.